Our goal is to improve the overall health of the communities and to provide sustainable healthcare education.

-DB Peru is participating in a consortium of NGOs who are working together to develop a standardized program of teaching and identified competencies for promotores.
+DB Peru is participating in a consortium of NGOs (non-governmental organizations) that are working together to develop a standardized program of teaching and identified competencies for promotores.
 This is in association with the Minister of Health in the Loreto Department of Peru.
 We envision that our model will be adopted by the Minister of Health to be used throughout Peru.

 Due to absence of pharmacies in the jungle, we are working to establish centers for storage of simple and common medicines to be accessed by the promotores to serve their communities.

-In order to provide sustainable education, we are working with our promotores on leadership traits and teaching skills so that we can transition our teaching to them.
-WE hope that they will be seen in their communities as professors of health.
-We are making standardized teaching modules for them to use, as well as providing teaching aids.
+In order to provide sustainable education, we are working with the promotores on leadership traits and teaching skills so that our teaching can be transitioned to them.
+Standardized teaching modules are being developed with the hope that they will be seen in their communities as professors of health.

 Also promoted through our work are the shamans who assume the role of caring for the village in traditional ways, using potions and balms made of plants, barks and herbs growing nearby.
 They are sometimes called curanderos, and use a more mystical approach, based in rituals and traditions.